Skip to main content

 • adjust ends to a stop

 Genotate determines the translation table by analyzing the initial coding gene region predictions.
 There are two outcomes for a stop codon that is readthrough: either the stop codon appears in the middle of a coding gene region or the region is broken into two pieces at the stop codon.
 If one of the three known stop codons is significantly over represented in the middle AND between predicted gene regions, that stop codon can be assumed to be read through.
-With the stop codon usage now known, same frame adjacent coding regions are merged if there is not a stop codon between them.
+With the stop codon usage now known, adjacent coding regions that are in the same frame are merged if there is not a stop codon between them.
 Then the regions are split on any internal stop codons and the ends adjusted to the nearest stop codon.

-** The opposite end is not adjusted to valid start codon since Genotate does not have a translation initiation site detection method yet, so the beginning of a gene call may be off by a few codons
+** The end opposite the stop codon is not adjusted to a valid start codon since Genotate does not (yet) have a translation initiation site detection method yet, so the beginning of a gene call may be off by a few codons

 Currently the best way to visualize the predictions is in a Genome Viewer application, such as Artemis by Sanger.
 The example phiX174.gb GenBank file loaded into Artemis shows the gene layout:

-The predictions.gb file can then be loaded using the 'File>Read An Entry' menu, and the predictions will be overlaid as grey 'coding regions' in the gene layout window:
+The Genotate gene calls in the output predictions.gb file can then be loaded using the 'File>Read An Entry' menu, and the predictions will be overlaid as grey 'coding regions' in the gene layout window:

 Project details